-Professor Hillinger has taught at a variety of schools during her 36-year teaching career - William & Mary, the University of Texas at Austin, Emory University, Northeastern University School of Law and the University of Connecticut School of Law.
+During her 43-year teaching career, Hillinger has taught at a variety of schools, including William & Mary, University of Texas Austin, Emory University, Northeastern University School of Law, and the University of Connecticut School of Law.
 While at William & Mary, she received an Outstanding Teacher Award from the Virginia Council on Higher Education.